“Reality is merely an illusion, albeit a very persistent one.”

 And how should the answer to that question influence our worldly ways?

 Our phenomenal Universe is miraculous, marvelous, and meaningful.
 But it is ever changing and impermanent – a “relative reality” of space, time and causality which some mystics call illusion, samsara, or maya.

 It arises and appears in an unchanging mysterious matrix of Infinite Potentiality, which some call “Absolute Reality”.

 When aware or awakening to this distinction between Absolute and relative reality, we may realize that while we are apparent entities in this world, our Source and ultimate identity transcends this world; that we are ‘in this world but not of this world’.

 Thus realizing the impermanence and relativity of our phenomenal reality, we may ponder on its meaning and purpose and, accordingly, on how to best behave herein: viz. what thoughts, words or deeds (if any) are most appropriate and skillful?

-SillySutras.com is dedicated to suggesting possible answers to perennial questions about how to best be in this world.
-Even spiritual masters and great scholars can disagree on such answers.
+SillySutras.com is dedicated to raising perennial questions about how to best be in this world.
+Even spiritual masters and great scholars can disagree on answers to such questions.

 So, ultimately, each of us must intuitively answer such questions for ourselves.

 In the opening chapter of “Thoughts Without a Thinker”, concerning psychotherapy from a Buddhist perspective, author psychotherapist Mark Epstein recounts this apt anecdote about a meeting at the home of a Harvard University psychology professor of two prominent teachers of Buddha-dharma with different ideas about dharma.

 “Thoughts Without a Thinker”, by Dr. Mark Epstein – Excerpt From Chapter One.